curlew-knotwork/djembe/README.md

 | **Oral** | GUN | - | - | DO | - | GO | PA | - | TA | DO | - | GO |

 ### [ 6 ] Tiriba (6/8 - Binary Triplet Feel)
-**Master's Wisdom:** Master the Tone-Slap transitions.
+**Notes:** Master the Tone-Slap transitions.
 Note the 12-slot mapping for hand alternating.

 | Beat | 1 | . | . | 2 | . | . | 3 | . | . | 4 | . | . |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |